 As new initiatives like the Building Safety Bill are implemented within the UK construction industry, architects are expected, more than ever, to help maintain and improve standards in the built environment, encouraging construction professionals to continuously upgrade their knowledge and facilitate collaboration between trades.

-This continuous need of personal development has raised the popularity of online construction courses and industry specific CPDs that were already a requirement for a bit part of the construction professionals.
+This continuing need of personal development has raised the popularity of online construction courses and industry specific CPDs that were already a requirement for a bit part of the construction professionals.
 Designing a CPD that focuses on an area where your building product brand is meaningful can improve the chances you have of your construction solution being specified in the future.